Kalahi: A handcrafted, grassroots cultural LLM evaluation suite for Filipino: Ablation study: model performance on prompts without enriching contexts

 We also evaluated all nine LLMs on \textsc{Kalahi} unenriched prompts for both multiple-choice and open-ended generation settings.
 Note that for \textsc{Kalahi} unenriched prompts, there are only a total of 84 prompts since the addition of `Personal situation' contributed to the overall variations in the prompts.

 Interestingly, MC1 and MC2 performance in Table \ref{tab:results_mc_no_personal_situation} generally shows that all models' performances deteriorated on \textsc{Kalahi} unenriched prompts.
-However, performance on the open-ended generation setting in Table \ref{tab:results_gen_no_personal_situation} shows that Llama 3.1 8B Instruct's performance improved (and drastically so, for some of the metrics) on \textsc{Kalahi} unenriched prompts.\footnote{Note that there are only 84 \textsc{Kalahi} unenriched prompts in comparison to the full 150 \textsc{Kalahi} fully-enriched prompts.}
+However, performance on the open-ended generation setting in Table \ref{tab:results_gen_no_personal_situation} shows that Llama 3.1 8B Instruct's performance improved (and drastically so, for some of the metrics) on \textsc{Kalahi} unenriched prompts.

 Considering the inconsistent performances of the models in the ablation tests together with the fact that models generally did not perform strongly for \textsc{Kalahi}, we think it is not yet possible to determine the exact effects of including ‘User’, ‘Personal situation’, or both, on model performance.